SREERAM-R2005/NIGHT_VISION_SELF/README.md

 # NIGHT_VISION_SELF
-Hi there, I'm Sreeram, An Electrical Engineering Undergraduate at IIT Madras.
+Hi there, I'm Sreeram, An Electrical Engineering Undergraduate student at IIT Madras.